sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 Now, she has the time she needs: “On the weekend I get to enjoy my children.
 It’s not like I’m trying to push them away as I deal with household chores.”
 The success of her new schedule has lasted through to her second child.
 “I can’t imagine going back,” she says, “especially with the second kid.”

 Vanesa recommends the four-day work week to everyone, but especially to primary caretakers: “If you are struggling with work/life balance, and you need that extra time to practice self care and to deal with all the messes in your life, then it should really be considered.”

-Vanesa is careful to note, however, that anyone considering changing their schedule needs to do a cost-benefit analysis.
-Vanesa works 32 hours across four days instead of 40 across 5, meaning she has to consider the consequences of working part time.

-As much as she loves her schedule, she recommends taking account of the costs: “Consider the fact that, realistically, it will slow down your career path a little bit.”
-Sacrificing one day a week may be the best choice for your life, but being ⅕ less available than your coworkers will affect your career “one way or another.”

 ## TJ DeVries, software engineer, streams on Fridays